mdn/content/files/en-us/web/api/web_storage_api/index.md

 ## Private Browsing / Incognito modes

-Private windows, incognito mode, or similar named privacy browsing options don't store data like history and cookies, treating `localStorage` like `sessionStorage`.
+Private windows, incognito mode, and similarly named privacy browsing options, don't store data like history and cookies.
+In private mode, `localStorage` is treated like `sessionStorage`.
 The storage APIs are still available and fully functional, but all stored data is deleted when the browser or browser tab is closed.
-For these browsers there are still different interpretations of what should be done with existing stored data (from a regular browsing session).

 ## See also